-''' HiClassTask()(product=myhtp, fileName='myhtp.fits', exportFrequency=False, doublePrecision=True, blankingValue=-1000, raNominal=38.27531, decNominal=-76.949043, veloSource=NaN, specsys=") '''
+HiClassTask()(product=myhtp, fileName='myhtp.fits', blankingValue=-1000, raNominal=Double.NaN, decNominal=Double.NaN, veloSource=Double.NaN, specsys='')

-- exportFrequency = False: When set to True, the resulting FITS file will contain columns with the value of the intermediate or sky frequency for each channel, which CLASS does not handle properly.
-It is recommended that you leave this to false unless you use this task to export your spectra to FITS in order to read them with IDL, and if you want to export the irregular WBS frequency axis along with it. - doublePrecision = True: Recommended to leave to true, particularly for spectral scans. - blanking Value = -1000: NaNs in the flux columns will be replaced by this value.
+- blankingValue = -1000: NaNs in the flux columns will be replaced by this value.
 This is the only way to blank channels in CLASS as CLASS does not handle flags or NaNs. - raNominal = NaN, decNominal = NaN: raNominal and decNominal allow the user to set the 'central' position of the observation he/she wishes to export.
 All the positions offsets will be calculated from the point(raNominal; decNominal).
-This is of primordial importance for maps, and if you are exporting map data you are strongly recommended to set these.
+This is of prime importance for maps, and if you are exporting map data you are strongly recommended to set these.
+They are expressed in degrees.

-If raNominal or decNominal is not provided, then HiClass will try to find it in the dataset or product that you provide.
-At present, only the ObservationContext contains this information stored in its metadata parameters, raNominal and decNominal - these are the values you gave in HSpot.
-The HifiTimelineProduct is supposed to contain a copy of the ObservationContext nominal ra and dec but it does not yet.
-However, another set of coordinates is available at that level and can be used to have the same origin for all the datasets contained in the HTP.
+If raNominal or decNominal is not provided (left to NaN), then HiClass will try to find it in the dataset or product that you provide.
+This information is stored in the meta data parameters raNominal and decNominal of the contexts, products and datasets produced by the pipeline.
+These are the values you gave in HSpot.
+If raNominal and decNominal cannot be found in the metadata, another set of coordinates may be available and can be used to have the same origin for all the datasets contained in the HTP.
 These coordinates are the average coordinates of the entire observation and are stored in the metadata parameters "ra" and "dec".
-Until the HTP does contain the correct coordinates, these average values are used.
+If these are not found either, then HiClass will use the average of the longitude and lattitude columns of each dataset.
+But you are not guaranteed to have a common reference position for all your spectra then.

 - veloSource=NaN: If let to its default value, then HiClass will try to find the velocity of the source in the dataset.
 The velocity is expressed in the frame in which the frequencies of the dataset are expressed (usually the observatory or the LSR).
-As always, the velocity is positive if the source moves away from the observer. - specsys=": If left to its default value (empty string), then HiClass will try to find in the datasets the reference frame in which the frequencies are expressed.
+As always, the velocity is positive if the source moves away from the observer.
+It is expressed in m/s.
+HiClass does not do anything with this value, it only exports it. - specsys=" : If left to its default value (empty string), then HiClass will try to find in the datasets the reference frame in which the frequencies are expressed.
 Setting this parameter to something else than " will override whatever reference frame the datasets may refer to.
-At present there are two choices: - 'topocentric': the frequencies are expressed in the satellite frame.
+At present there are two choices: - 'topocentric' : the frequencies are expressed in the the satellite frame.
 The satellite velocity correction was not applied. - 'LSRk': the frequencies are in the local standard of rest.
 They have been corrected from the effect of the satellite velocity.
 There is still no correction of the source velocity.